-Mini bite size quiches in phyllo cups with fresh zucchini and pesto are the ideal appetizer.
-Delicious right out of the oven but still holds its flavor at room temperature.
-A great use of fresh basil but prepared pesto can also be used.
-A perfect finger food that everyone will love.
+Mini bite size quiches in phyllo cups with fresh zucchini and pesto are an ideal appetizer.
+This easy to make zucchini appetizer is not only delish right out of the oven but still holds its flavor at room temperature.
+Have extra zucchini, you’ll love it in these creamy quiche appetizers.

-I first tried this recipe earlier this summer when a friend had an abundance of basil that she couldn’t use so I was blessed with a large bag.
-I went straight home and searched for something with pesto and found mini zucchini pesto quiches from Breakfast for Dinner.
+I first experimented with this recipe early in the summer when a friend had an abundance of basil that she couldn’t use so I was blessed with a large bag.
+I went straight home and made pesto and then was inspired by a recipe from Breakfast for Dinner.

 This is the second recipe I’ve tried from this cookbook and both were great.
 As long as I can find at least 2 recipes that I like from a cookbook, I feel I can justify the purchase.
 I can’t wait to try more from this one with the success I’ve had so far.
 I changed it up a bit and it turned out with the quiche texture I was hoping for and just the right amount of pesto.